 If you have heard of the Ketogenic diet, it is likely you know of its compatibility with muscle gain and fat loss.
 The Keto diet maximizes fat and protein intake and minimizes carbohydrate intake.
-For the reasons mentioned above, it has been thought by nutritionists the world over that carbohydrate intake can directly be linked to the storage of extra energy as fat.
+For the reasons mentioned above, it has been thought by nutritionists the world over that carbohydrate intake can directly be linked to the storage of extra energy such as fat.

 The keto diet seeks to provide balanced nutrition to people without removing critical nutrients from their diet.
 This is often considered one of the safest diets, as it relies on the consumption of all sorts of nutritious foods, such as meat, dairy, green vegetables, and even some sugar.
 To tackle Keto, you will need to eat a lot of cheese and meats, as well as a substantial amount of green vegetables such as spinach and green beans.
-Soda, crisps or other foods high in saturated fat content should generally be avoided.
+Soda, crisps, or other foods high in saturated fat content should generally be avoided.

 Since the Ketogenic diet operates by constantly burning fat to generate energy, it is excellent for athletes, or those wishing to use exercise as a means of losing weight.
 However, for great results, it should be accompanied by exercise.

-The ketogenic diet works best with intense exercise routines such as long-distance running, heavy weight-lifting, boxing and other sports.
+The ketogenic diet works best with intense exercise routines such as long-distance running, heavy weight-lifting, boxing, and other sports.
 Studies have shown that with only 30 minutes of intense exercise every day, adults on the Ketogenic diet may increase their weight loss by upwards of 40%.
-If you are considering using the Keto diet for your long term effects, you may want to join a local sports club, preferably with a variety of exercise options.
+If you are considering using the Keto diet for your long-term effects, you may want to join a local sports club, preferably with a variety of exercise options.

 4. The Vegan Diet

 Veganism has quite a few known health benefits.
-It has been the claim of many health professionals that removing meat products and dairy from Adult diets can help with good digestion, weight loss, cell rejuvenation, insomnia, energy levels and even the clarity of your skin.
+It has been the claim of many health professionals that removing meat products and dairy from Adult diets can help with good digestion, weight loss, cell rejuvenation, insomnia, energy levels, and even the clarity of your skin.

 Some also claim that veganism, which encourages the intake of natural foods laden with antioxidants, leads to an overall better mental state by balancing out the release of hormones associated with pain-suppression, euphoria, and energy.